w3c/wot-discovery/proposals/geolocation.md

 The location of a sensor and the location of the thing being measured may not be the same.
 If only one location is given they are assumed to be coincident.
-However, for all values versions with "foi" prepended, e.g. "foiLocation" may be used in which case this is considered to be the location of the point being measured, and the corresponding "plain" value, e.g. "location", is the location of the sensor.
+However, for all values versions with "foi" prepended, e.g. "foiPosition" may be used in which case this is considered to be the position of the point being measured, and the corresponding "plain" value, e.g. "position", is the position of the sensor.

 *Useful references:*
 * [SSN Ontology](https://www.w3.org/TR/vocab-ssn/)
 * [SOSA Ontology](https://www.w3.org/2015/spatial/wiki/SOSA_Ontology)

 #### Accuracy
-We need to be clear about radius vs. interval e.g. for lat/long.
-We need to define probability of inclusion in region.
-Alternatives variance, prob distribution (eg. Gaussian).
-Can apply accuracy to any of the above measurements.
-Should be consistent (if possible) with the Web Geolocation API.
+Can apply accuracy to any of the above measurements, and should be consistent (if possible) with the Web Geolocation API and SSN.

 *Useful references:*
 * [SSN Ontology](https://www.w3.org/TR/vocab-ssn/)